CodeTimeAm/Front-End-Template/README.md

 - **git push** // To upload all files //

--**git pull origin master** // To download all uptadates from master to your branch
+- **git pull origin master** // To download all uptadates from master to your branch

 - **All files which you creating must start with your branch name for example** [ branch name ab-hero10 - files ]